cherche/lights-out/README.md

 # Lights Out

-A 3x3 clone of the original game using JavaScript.
+A 3x3 clone of the original game written in JavaScript.

 ## To-do
-- [X] Add win messages
-- [X] Add Fastclick.js
-- [X] Make CSS responsive
-- [X] Transpile and combine everything with Babel and Webpack
-- [X] Create pre-processed `win-messages.js` to decrease load time
-- [X] Fix win message font on iOS
 - [ ] Add keyboard controls
   - Either certain keys being bound to tiles (QWE-ASD-ZXC) or
   - Single tile is selected at a time, and arrow keys or WASD can be used to move the selector.
 Perhaps Enter or Space will be used to press it.